Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Introduction

-Considering the complexity of cyber-physical data (including logging and resource monitoring events), the overarching question is \emph{how to automate cyber situational awareness while providing online threat intelligence (TI)?} To ensure sustainable protection against attacks, it is necessary to automate the process of extracting TI and evidence-based insights from data sources.
-While keeping up with the complexity and adaptability of current cybersecurity threats, Artificial Intelligence (AI)-driven security solutions provide autonomic security solutions to detect zero-day threats~\cite{ibrahim2020challenges}.
-In this regard, we orchestrate intelligence-driven solutions (such as data analytics and TI) along with blockchain-based DTs that can help to identify existing vulnerabilities, faulty models, malicious actors, and potential attack vectors, thereby minimizing the threat landscape and improving the CPS.
+For greater agility, industrial processes demand automation to trigger timely and seamless actions.
+Considering the dynamism of CPSs, the overarching question is \emph{how to automate cyber-physical situational awareness while providing online threat intelligence (TI)?} TI provides information on attacker behaviour that security analysts can use to recognize the indicators of compromise (IOCs) on time~\cite{bouwman2020different}.
+To ensure sustainable protection against attacks, it is necessary to automate extracting TI and evidence-based insights from data sources.
+While keeping up with the complexity and adaptability of current cybersecurity threats, Artificial Intelligence (AI)-driven security solutions provide automated security solutions to detect zero-day threats~\cite{ibrahim2020challenges}.
+In this regard, we utilize intelligence-driven solutions (such as data analytics and TI) in DTs that can help to identify existing vulnerabilities, faulty models, malicious actors, and potential attack vectors, thereby minimizing the threat landscape and improving the CPSs.
+In the information security domain, the concept of building the process knowledge of DTs can be seen from two perspectives.
+Firstly, utilizing CPS specification to model the physical counterpart based on engineering artifacts~\cite{eckhart2018towards, eckhart2019enhancing, eckhart2018specification}.
+Secondly, utilizing Machine Learning (ML) methods to learn security-related aspects based on sensor data~\cite{groshev2021toward, damjanovic2018digital} without obtaining process knowledge from DTs.
+Both solutions lack either real-time breach detection or potential ability to model the correct behavior of physical counterparts.
+Furthermore, present works do not consider whether data sources are trustworthy, which is critical to ensure the quality of input data to DTs.
+Similarly, the need for data storage and data integration and interoperability are also not given due attention while proposing the frameworks or POCs (as shown in Table~\ref{tab:related_works}).

-In this article, we propose an AI-aided blockchain-based DT framework (shown in Fig.~\ref{fig:abstract}) to secure CPSs.
-Our main contributions are as follows: \begin{itemize} \item To secure CPSs, in addition to DTs, we leverage TI that can analyze the huge volume of data for creating actionable insights in real-time, detect the presence of malicious or inadvertent disruptions in the system, and can invoke the appropriate defense mechanisms autonomously. \item We discuss the feasibility of the proposed framework for the automotive industry as a CPS use case. \end{itemize}